 The most important aspect of countering a charge is seeing it as early as possible.
 The earlier a charge is detected the more time there is to react and counter.
 One of the things that make countering a charge so difficult is that the composition of the opposing forces makes a significant difference in what action to take.
 Important things to consider are the average mobility, the average and concentration of skill, and the number of people for each side, as well as the terrain.

 One of the easiest ways to dissipate a charge is to simply out maneuver the opposing team.
 This usually takes place with your team going in multiple different directions, but that does not always have to be the case.
 In general moving normal, meaning perpendicular, to the opposing team’s direction works best as it is difficult for the entire group to change directions and keep in formation.
 In any event, the important thing is that you increase the time that the opposing team must maintain formation.
 As mentioned above, a charge has limited range due to the group not being able to stay as a unified front.
 This distance varies depending on the experience of the charging body.
-If more distance can be added it increases the likely hood that the charging team will get strung out.
+If more distance can be added it increases the likelihood that the charging team will get strung out.
 This negates the effectiveness of the charge and turns the advantage in your favor.

 The main advantage of having your team separate in multiple different directions is that it no longer gives a mass for the charge to be targeted at.
 Like a number of defenses, simply not being there is an excellent way of defending.

 The opposite approach can also be effective, especially if your forces have a higher concentration of skill.
-Rather than spread out close the formation and compact together.
+Rather than spread out, close the formation and compact together.
 This gives the advantage that fewer of the opposing team will be able to attack.
 Be prepared to react quickly after accepting the charge as in an open field this will likely result in being surrounded before too much time has passed.
-Be ready issue your own charge as to regroup.
+Be ready to issue your own charge as to regroup.
 This option also works well in a choke point as it helps contain and removes the momentum of the opposing team.

 Sending flankers can be another way to disrupt a charge.
 As the flankers deploy the charging team will need to send people to deal with them.
 The flankers should flank close as too much separation will greatly increase the distance they must cover.
 If flankers are too far away then they can simply be ignored until the charge is already finished.
 As members of the charging force peel off to contain flankers, it lessens the strength of the charge.

 Although more complicated, when successfully executed, a tactical feint can yield amazing results.
 A tactical feint is when you intentionally telegraph one plan, and follow up with another.
 An example of this would be falling back to a known choke point, only to charge out when the first of the opposition arrives.
 In this example the opposing side is expecting to have to assault a fortified position and when your team charges out, they are likely to be unprepared and out of formation.
 Use terrain to help conceal your actual plans.
 It is important to take your opponent into consideration when considering a tactical feint.
-Like all feints, successful execution requires your opponent to see the feint and react to in as if it were happening.
+Like all feints, successful execution requires your opponent to see the feint and react to it as if it were happening.
 If your opponent does not react to counter the feint, it is important to see this and possibly then to follow through with the feinted plan as the actual plan.